lensonp/hwaves/README.rst

 for non-programmers to compute and plot hydrogenic wavefunctions.
 It is intended to be used by scientists and researchers with some knowledge of quantum chemistry.
-It is very scrappy, and gets very little attention.

 Example
 -------

 TODO: fill out example.

 Installation
 ------------

 This package is hosted on PyPI.
-Install it by `pip install hydrowaves`.
+Install it by `pip install hwaves`.

 License
 -------